knice/inquiry.ucsc.edu/source/_articles/2020-21/books.md

 Atanasoski**](https://feministstudies.ucsc.edu/faculty/index.php?uid=natanaso).
 Instead, it refers to technological advances.
 But new technologies often embody old ideas about which jobs can be automated, Atanasoski said.
-Such work is devalued as boring, dirty, and repetitive---and has historically been performed by women, colonized peoples, or immigrants.
+Such work is devalued as boring, dirty, and repetitive&mdash;and has historically been performed by women, colonized peoples, or immigrants.

 In [**Surrogate Humanity: Race, Robots, and the Politics of